harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 ## Budget chart:

-- Better handle yearly/monthly:
-  - Put all yearly and all montly categories into one group?
-Then maybe do not have a group total otherwise.
-  - OR optional expansion of any group?
-- Prettify the "Estimated spend at end of month" and maybe add a Euro symbol
+- Prettify the "Estimated spend at end of month"
-- Have an option at the top to toggle between sparkbar view (as it is now) and "table" view, where there would be entries for: total remaining in month, average remaining per day, etc.
 - Expand top transactions
-- Go to earlier month
 - Improve linear prediction

 ## One-off chart

-- General improvement!
+- Re-make  using a sparkbar for the whole year

 ## History chart